pimoroni/yukon/docs/modules/big_motor.md

 module.motor.speed(0.5)
 ```

 Up to four modules, for a total of 4 big motors, can be used in this way, provided their PWM pins do not conflict.
-Refer to the Yukon board pinout for the slots you are using.
+Refer to the [Yukon Pinout Diagram](../yukon_pinout_diagram.png) for the slots you are using.

 #### More than 4 Big Motors